sakhileln/ai-search-engine/README.md

     ```

 ## Architecture
 The system follows a microservices architecture, orchestrated via Kubernetes, with services communicating through an API gateway.
+Key components include:
-Key components include:Service Discovery: Consul for dynamic service registration and health checks.
+- **Service Discovery**: Consul for dynamic service registration and health checks.
-- Messaging: Pluggable RabbitMQ or Kafka for asynchronous communication.
+- **Messaging**: Pluggable RabbitMQ or Kafka for asynchronous communication.
-- Database: Sharded PostgreSQL for scalability and data isolation.
+- **Database**: Sharded PostgreSQL for scalability and data isolation.
-- Containerization: Docker for consistent deployments.
+- **Containerization**: Docker for consistent deployments.
-- API Gateway: NGINX and Spring Cloud Gateway for routing, rate limiting, and TLS.
+- **API Gateway**: NGINX and Spring Cloud Gateway for routing, rate limiting, and TLS.
-- Monitoring: Prometheus, Grafana, and ELK Stack (planned) for observability.
+- **Monitoring**: Prometheus, Grafana, and ELK Stack (planned) for observability.
-- CI/CD: Jenkins for automated builds, tests, and deployments.
+- **CI/CD**: Jenkins for automated builds, tests, and deployments.

 ## Microservices
 | Service               | Purpose                                      | Key Tech / Security Focus                       |